 I thoroughly appreciate CCNB’s hard-working crew members and supervisors.
 Without CCNB participation, we wouldn’t have the capacity to achieve what the CCNB team has helped accomplish.

-Through partnerships with dozens of environmental agencies, corpsmembers gain exposure to concepts ranging from invasive species control, to energy efficiency, to public works and community safety.
+Our services include fire fuel reduction, habitat restoration, invasive species removal, trail construction and maintenance, emergency response, and much more for a portfolio of more than two dozen regular clients.
 Our intensive program emphasizes safety, quality, and professionalism, with instruction in forestry, native species identification, ecological landscaping, power tool operation, carpentry, and more.

-Our crews provide fundamental services to land management agencies and environmental organizations throughout Northern California by providing the “people power” needed to implement large-scale projects.
+Our crews provide fundamental services throughout Northern California by providing the “people power” needed to implement large-scale projects.
 CCNB holds a C-27 Landscape Contractor License and our team of staff supervisors have backgrounds as arborists, wildland firefighters, natural resource technicians, biological monitors, and landscapers.
-Our Natural Resources Crews help our community with:

 Last Year Our Youth Corps...